Introduction

 Sexual Harassment ‐ Title IX means conduct on the basis of sex that satisfies the definition of one or more of the following: quid pro quo sexual harassment by an employee; unwelcome conduct; sexual assault; dating violence; domestic violence; or stalking.
 To constitute Sexual Harassment – Title IX, the conduct must also meet all of the Title IX Threshold Requirements.

-1. Quid Pro Quo Sexual Harassment
+- Quid Pro Quo Sexual Harassment

-Quid pro quo sexual harassment occurs when a College employee conditions the provision of aid, benefit, or service of the College on participation in unwelcome sexual conduct.
+Quid pro quo sexual harassment occurs when a College employee conditions the provision of aid, benefit, or service of the College on participation in unwelcome sexual conduct. - Unwelcome Conduct

-Conduct on the basis of sex that is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College’s educational program or activity.
+Conduct on the basis of sex that is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College’s educational program or activity. - Sexual Assault

-1. Penetrative Sexual Assault – penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
+Sexual assault is a forcible or non‐forcible sex offense as classified under the Uniform Crime Reporting system of the FBI, to include:- Penetrative Sexual Assault – penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.
 Attempts to commit penetrative sexual assault are also included within this definition.

-2. Fondling – Touching of the private body parts of another person, for the purpose of sexual gratification without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity
+- Fondling – Touching of the private body parts of another person, for the purpose of sexual gratification without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity

-3. Incest – Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+- Incest – Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-4. Statutory Rape – Sexual intercourse with a person who is under the statutory age of consent
+- Statutory Rape – Sexual intercourse with a person who is under the statutory age of consent

-4. Dating Violence
+- Dating Violence

 Dating Violence means an act of violence committed by a person who is or has been in a romantic or intimate relationship with the complainant.
-The existence of such a romantic or intimate relationship is determined by the length of the relationship, the type of relationship, and the frequency of interactions between the individuals involved in the relationship.
+The existence of such a romantic or intimate relationship is determined by the length of the relationship, the type of relationship, and the frequency of interactions between the individuals involved in the relationship. - Domestic Violence

-The term Domestic Violence includes felony or misdemeanor crimes committed on the basis of sex by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+The term Domestic Violence includes felony or misdemeanor crimes committed on the basis of sex by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Stalking

-Stalking is engaging in a course of conduct on the basis of sex directed at a specific person that would cause a reasonable person with similar characteristics under similar circumstances to:
+Stalking is engaging in a course of conduct on the basis of sex directed at a specific person that would cause a reasonable person with similar characteristics under similar circumstances to:- Fear for the person’s safety or the safety of others; or

-• Suffer substantial emotional distress.
+- Suffer substantial emotional distress.

 A course of conduct includes two or more acts, including but not limited to, those in which the alleged perpetrator directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about the complainant, or interferes with the complainant’s property.
 The course of conduct must be committed on the basis of the victim’s sex.